jimfok/stock_indicator/README.md

 * `update_yf_symbols` probes Yahoo Finance for a small recent window and writes the subset of tickers that return data to `data/symbols_yf.txt`.
 Daily jobs require this list (no SEC fallback).
 * `reset_symbols_daily_job` copies the Yahoo Finance-ready list from `data/symbols_yf.txt` to `data/symbols_daily_job.txt`.
-The resulting file defines which symbols the daily job and `find_latest_signal` process.
+The resulting file defines which symbols the daily job processes.
 Run this when the daily job symbol file is missing or outdated.
 * `update_data_from_yf SYMBOL START END` saves historical data for the given symbol to `data/<SYMBOL>.csv`.
 * `update_all_data_from_yf START END` performs the download for every cached symbol.
-* `find_history_signal DATE DOLLAR_VOLUME_FILTER BUY_STRATEGY SELL_STRATEGY
+* `find_history_signal [DATE] DOLLAR_VOLUME_FILTER BUY_STRATEGY SELL_STRATEGY
-  STOP_LOSS` or `find_history_signal DATE DOLLAR_VOLUME_FILTER STOP_LOSS
+  STOP_LOSS` or `find_history_signal [DATE] DOLLAR_VOLUME_FILTER STOP_LOSS
   strategy=ID` recalculates the entry and exit signals for `DATE`.
 The first form supplies explicit buy and sell strategy names, while the second references a strategy set identifier (see Strategy Sets below).
-The command now reports the signals generated on the supplied `DATE` without shifting them to the next trading day.
+Omitting `DATE` refreshes data for all cached symbols and evaluates the most recent trading day.
+The command now reports the signals generated on the supplied day without shifting them to the next trading day.
 Trades based on those signals still execute at the following day's open.
 Signal calculation uses the same group dynamic ratio and Top-N rule as `start_simulate`.
-* `find_latest_signal DOLLAR_VOLUME_FILTER BUY_STRATEGY SELL_STRATEGY
-  STOP_LOSS` or `find_latest_signal DOLLAR_VOLUME_FILTER STOP_LOSS strategy=ID`
-  refreshes data for the symbols listed in `data/symbols_daily_job.txt` and computes today's entry and exit signals.
-Symbols that trigger `yfinance` errors are removed from the daily job list.

 For example: